redeykaylo/Christmas-Convoy/README.md

 * Automatically spawns a tree on all `trflat` trailer models.
 * Attaches the tree to the trailer with precise position and rotation (tree lying at 90°).
-* Detaches the tree on collision and enables physics for realistic behavior.
 * Resistant to falling under the map thanks to disabled physics while attached.

 ---